Branch and Bloom

 In the event that we need to cancel a session due to severe weather or other unforeseeable circumstance, we will offer a makeup session, and if we are unable to offer a makeup session we will offer a pro-rated refund.
 We will make every effort to communicate any cancellation by the email and phone number given at registration.

-This is something we are hoping to offer in the future!
-We aren’t set up to accept waiver funding for this pilot- however, if you would like to work with us to try to set it up, we would ask you to register and pay, and then we will work together to submit invoicing for waiver funding.
+• We are working on being able to accept waiver funding, and we may be able to accept mill levy funding.
+If you would like to work with us to try to set it up, we would ask you to register and pay, and then we will work together to submit invoicing for waiver funding.
 If we succeed we would refund your out of pocket cost.
 Please email us to discuss further.

-We do too!
-For this pilot, we’ve done our best to accommodate as many requests from our interest form as possible.
+• We do too!
 Send us an email with what you’re looking for and we’ll see what we can do for future sessions.

 Ready to grow with us?